*COVID-19 TRAVEL ALERT – I am writing and providing you information on Watkins Glen Gorge Trail. I am not encouraging you to travel there right now *

 Where am I happiest?
 Outside of course.
 Take me on a trail and I’ll love you forever and ever and ever.
+Take me to Watkins Glen Gorge Trail and we are on like Donkey Kong!

 In my defence, it is a different country.

 I can tell you that after spending a week in the area, it’s a place worth knowing.
 And the Fingers Lakes is a place worth revisiting.
-Between wineries, breweries, cute small towns, scenic lakes, a thriving arts community, a stellar local cuisine and drool-worthy restaurants in Corning, you can easily create a 7-10 day itinerary and still not see it all.
+Between wineries, breweries, cute small towns, scenic lakes, a thriving arts community, stellar local cuisine and drool-worthy restaurants in Corning, you can easily create a 7-10 day itinerary and still not see it all.

 Where is Watkins Glen?